-If I had asparagus, it would have gone in here in place of the other veggies for a classic spring combo.
+If I had asparagus, it would have gone into this Sweet Potato Salmon Frittata in place of the other veggies for a classic spring combo.
 Some other ingredient combo ideas are cauliflower and mushroom, ham and cheese, chicken and broccoli, zucchini, grape tomato and basil, or roast potato and bacon.
-I really think I could just go on and on, but you get the picture, I’m sure.
-Let your imagination, or your fridge ingredients decide for you.
+I really think I could just go on and on, but you get the picture, I'm sure.
+Let your imagination or your fridge ingredients decide for you.

 - Preheat oven to 350°

 - Heat oil over medium high in a 10" oven proof skillet, such as cast iron

 - Add cubed sweet potato, and cook, stirring often, until tender and slightly crisp

 - Add leeks and cook until softened

 - Remove from heat and add salmon and spinach to skillet, arranging evenly in the pan.

 - add salt and pepper to beaten eggs, and pour eggs over the skillet ingredients